selfcommunity/api-docs/source/includes/endpoints/_tag.md

 ```

-Unassign a tag to a user.
+Unassign a tag from a user or a category.

 <h3 id="http-request">HTTP Request</h3>